 The owners of the William H. Thomas Residence, designed by Alvin Lustig in Silver Lake, are looking for just the right buyer for this mid-century modern home.

 Lustig was one of the most influential graphic designers of the 20th century.
 In the 1940s, he revolutionized the approach to book cover design and is best known for his work with the publisher New Directions.

 William H. Thomas, a chief engineer and executive for JBL stereo company, was Lustig’s friend.
-Over the years, he hired Lustig to design everything from brochures, speaker cabinets, and even a helicopter.
-And in 1946, he commissioned Lustig to design a home for him and his family in the Silver Lake hills.
+Over the years, he hired Lustig to design everything from brochures speaker cabinets, and even a helicopter.
+In 1946, he commissioned Lustig to design a home for him and his family in the Silver Lake hills.

-The enviable California indoor-outdoor flow is achieved through floor-to-ceiling windows that afford an abundance of indirect sunlight.
+The enviable California indoor-outdoor flow is achieved through floor-to-ceiling windows that provide abundant indirect sunlight.

 Lustig designed asterisk tile and immaculately restored period fixtures in the bathroom, the built-in magazine rack of a partition wall, the kitchen cabinet pulls, and a restored straight-grain, old-growth redwood trellis are some of the period details that remain.
-And originally a dark room, a 300-square-foot home office is located on the lower level.
+Originally a dark room, a 300-square-foot home office is on the lower level.

 Listing courtesy of Nate Cole – Coldwell Banker